-Google Sites is a Web page-creation tool offered in the G Suite for Education productivity suite.
-It is the only web publishing tool in LPS available to students.
-The tool is ideal for creating student portfolios, as Sites can include file attachments, information from other Google applications (like Google Docs), as well as free-form content.
-They also allow for collaboration.
-These features also make it attractive for use as a “building site,” staff facing pages (think “intranet”) used to organize all of the content used by a building with staff members.
-This is not to be confused with the public facing school web site.
-Google Sites should not replace Synergy LMS pages as a teacher’s primary web site.
+Google Sites is a Web page-creation tool offered in the G Suite productivity suite.
+Its features make it attractive for use as student portfolios or as a “building site,” staff facing pages (think “intranet”) used to organize all of the content used by a building with staff members.
+Sites should not be confused with the public facing school web site and should not replace Synergy LMS pages as a teacher’s primary web presence.

-We will provide you information on the migration tool as soon as it is released to LPS by Google.
-Please take the information below from Google into consideration before you create, edit, or modify any new or existing sites.
+Computing Services will provide information on the migration tool as soon as it is released by Google.
+Consider the following information from Google as you create, edit, or modify sites:

 “We encourage organizations to start creating sites using the new Sites, which will add even more features and options in the near future.
 In the meantime, you can continue using classic Sites to create, edit, and view sites.
 Migration tools to transition your classic sites will be released in 2017.
 Both classic and new Sites will continue to be supported during this time.
 Timelines and instructions regarding the gradual depreciation of classic Sites will be released in 2018.
 The specific depreciation date will be announced at least one year in advance.

 Until the recommended migration tools are released, you can migrate an existing classic site using the following methods:

 – Copy and paste content from classic Sites to new Sites.

 – Add a banner to your classic site redirecting people to the new site URL.”

 LPS staff can access Sites through the LPS Portal.
 Clicking the “Create” button from this page will create a Classic site, and all of your previously-created sites can be accessed from this page.